-- 1. What is the appropriate regulatory framework for telephone corporations providing VoIP service in California, consistent with applicable law and policy?

-- 2. If at all, how should the regulatory framework for telephone corporations providing VoIP service in California differ from the existing regulatory frameworks for telephone corporations providing:

-- a.
-Local exchange service;

 - b.
-Interexchange service;20 and
+Interexchange service;2025 and

 - c.
 Wireless service.

 - 3. Does the current market for telephone service, or technologies in use today for providing telephone service, necessitate changes to the Commission's licensing and registration processes?

 - 4. The impact of responses to Scoped Issues 1-3 on:

 - a. competitive neutrality;

 - b. universal service;

 - c. public health, safety and welfare;

 - d. administrative convenience;

 - e. consumer interests, including consumers in Environmental and Social Justice (ESJ) communities; and

 - f. the public interest.

 - 5. Are there impacts to ESJ communities?
 This includes the extent to which any regulatory framework for VoIP service impacts achievement of any of the nine goals of the Commission's ESJ Action Plan.

+- 6. How should adoption of an appropriate regulatory framework for telephone corporations providing VoIP service in California impact telephone corporations already in possession of any of the following:

+- a.
+CPCN;

+- b.
+Section 1013 registration;

+- c.
+Informal registration with the Commission in what was termed a Section 285 registration; or

+- d.
+Wireless Information Registration (WIR)?

-20 'Interexchange service' is known generally as 'long-distance service'.
+2025 'Interexchange service' is known generally as 'long-distance service'.

-- 6. How should adoption of an appropriate regulatory framework for telephone corporations providing VoIP service in California impact telephone corporations already in possession of any of the following: - a.
-CPCN; - b.
-Section 1013 registration; - c.
-Informal registration with the Commission in what was termed a Section 285 registration; or - d.
-Wireless Information Registration (WIR)? - 7.
-How should the Commission treat any entities providing VoIP service in California without possession of any of the following: - a.
+- 7. How should the Commission treat any entities providing VoIP service in California without possession of any of the following: - a.
 CPCN; - b.
 Section 1013 registration; - c. informal registration with the Commission in what was termed a Section 285 registration; or - d.
 WIR? - 8.
 In the interim while this proceeding is ongoing, how should the Commission process requests of new entities intending to provide VoIP service in California?